 14. M-Plugins on the Mac

-Modified on Wed, 7 Aug at 11:20 AM
+Modified on Wed, 5 Mar at 7:39 AM

 Generate M-Plugins as Audio Units on the Mac

 When you host an AU third plugin in an AU instance of the MPH in a new folder (which is displayed as a Category in MPH menu), you will see the option in the MPH Menu (right click in main window > Presets) to see the option Create Plugin.
-This will create a new .component file (AU) that can be seen by the DAW as a new plugin.
+This will create a new .component file (AU) in /Library/Audio/Plug-Ins/Components/ that can be seen by the DAW as a new plugin.

 Creating a new M-plugin is useful because when loaded in the DAW directly it will show the name that you chose.